Kristina01111000/Drws_site/README.md

 Add podcasts page link to the video page also
-Add podcast page link to the sidebar above check out dr w’s book See if audio can be put onto GH site for email links He will send me audio files, give him feedback on them, he's experimenting with tone etc -> emailed him about it -> he sent them
+Add podcast page link to the sidebar above check out dr w’s book See if audio can be put onto GH site for email links He will send me audio files, give him feedback on them, he's experimenting with tone etc -> emailed him about it -> he sent them -> working on it

 Think of where in the menu the page with audio files should go Add a small widget with dr w audio and dr w video/podcasts